Gabe-Itch-jar/Carilana/README.md

 <details>
       <summary>Tutorials</summary>
   <p align=center>
-    The tutorials can be found inside the Tutorials folder.
-If you want, you can request more tutorials to be added.
+    Tutorials can be found inside of the Tutorials folder, If you want a new tutorial please create a new issue on the respository ;D
   </p>
 </details>

 <details>
       <summary>More Scripts</summary>
   <p align=center>
-    Some good sources for scripts are: https://github.com/CzechHek/Core/Scripts https://forums.ccbluex.net/category/9/scripts // https://forum.ccbluex.net/viewforum.php?id=16 (Old)
+    Good sources for scripts are: https://github.com/CzechHek/Core/Scripts
+                                       https://forums.ccbluex.net/category/9/scripts // https://forum.ccbluex.net/viewforum.php?id=16 (Old)
                                        Our Discord channel for sharing scripts, configs and more.
   </p>